openshift/training/beta-3-setup.md

       "zone" : "west"
     },

-Then, update your nodes using the following:
+Then, as `root` update your nodes using the following:

     osc update node -f ~/nodes.json